Press

 Jonathan Dormand, Cello

-The Verona Quartet has appeared across four continents, captivating audiences at venues such as Carnegie Hall, Lincoln Center (New York City), Kennedy Center, Library of Congress, the Smithsonian Institution (Washington, D.C.), Jordan Hall (Boston), Wigmore Hall (U.K.) and Melbourne Recital Hall (Australia), and has performed at festivals including the Santa Fe International Chamber Music Festival, La Jolla Summerfest, Chamber Music Northwest, Bravo!
-Vail, Texas Music Festival, Caramoor, Green Mountain Chamber Music Festival, Kneisel Hall, MISQA, and with the Chamber Music Society of Lincoln Center.
+The Verona Quartet has appeared across four continents, captivating audiences at venues such as Carnegie Hall, Lincoln Center (New York City), Kennedy Center, Library of Congress, the Smithsonian Institution (Washington, D.C.), Jordan Hall, the Isabella Stewart Gardner Museum (Boston), Wigmore Hall (U.K.) and Melbourne Recital Hall (Australia), and has performed at festivals including the Santa Fe Chamber Music Festival, Grand Teton Music Festival, La Jolla Summerfest, Chamber Music Northwest, Bravo!
+Vail, Texas Music Festival, Caramoor, Green Mountain Chamber Music Festival, Gretna Music, Kneisel Hall, and with the Chamber Music Society of Lincoln Center.
+In addition to its position at Oberlin, the Quartet is featured in annual residencies at the ENCORE Chamber Music Institute and North Carolina’s Chamber Orchestra of the Triangle and regularly performs at leading university performing arts series, including recent features at the Clemson University Utsey Chamber Music Series, Eastman School of Music, New School for Music, Peabody Institute of Music, and the University of Buffalo’s celebrated Slee Beethoven String Quartet Cycle.

-A string quartet for the 21st century, the Verona Quartet champions the rich breadth of the string quartet repertoire from the time-honored canon through contemporary classics.
-Notable commissions and premieres include works by composers Julia Adolphe, Texu Kim and Sebastian Currier as well as Michael Gilbertson’s Pulitzer Prize-nominated Quartet.
-In 2023, the Quartet celebrated several world premieres including a work for string quartet, yangqin (Chinese dulcimer) and dancer by Cheng Jin Koh, commissioned by The Smithsonian Institution in honor of the centennial of the Freer Gallery of Art.
+A string quartet for the 21st century, the Verona Quartet champions the rich breadth of the string quartet repertoire from the time-honored canon through contemporary classics, striving for a dynamic, imaginative approach to collaboration and programming.
+Notable commissions and premieres include works by composers Christopher Theofanidis, Julia Adolphe, Texu Kim and Sebastian Currier as well as Michael Gilbertson’s Pulitzer Prize-nominated Quartet.
+Championing cross-cultural and interdisciplinary enterprises, the Quartet celebrated several world premieres including a work for string quartet, yangqin (Chinese dulcimer) and dancer by Cheng Jin Koh, commissioned by The Smithsonian Institution in honor of the centennial of the Freer Gallery of Art.
+The 2025 season sees the start of a new cross-genre project with celebrated American tenor, Ben Bliss, featuring classic jazz tunes of the American Songbook as well as selections from the great art song literature for tenor and string quartet.
+Past projects include a live-performance art installation with artist Ana Prvački, performances with dancers from Brooklyn’s Dance Heginbotham, artistic exchanges with traditional Emirati poets in the UAE, and a collaboration with GRAMMY-winning folk trio I’m With Her.

 The ensemble’s “vibrant, intelligent” (The New York Times) performances emanate from the spirit of storytelling; the Quartet believes that this transcends genre and therefore the name “Verona” pays tribute to William Shakespeare, one of the greatest storytellers of all time.